 “Good morning.”
 A strange woman greeted me.
 “How are you feeling?”

 I propped myself up on my elbows.
 Pain spread throughout my skull.
 I pressed the bridge of my nose with my forefinger and thumb, hoping to alleviate the pain.
 I tried my best to get a good look at the woman in front of me, but I couldn’t make out any of her facial features.
-Her figure is a silhouetted against the sun’s rays, attempting to focus on her only worsens my pain.
+Her figure is silhouetted against the sun’s rays, attempting to focus on her only worsened my pain.

 “I’m fine.
 Where am I?”

 “You’re in District 60.
 You look like you took quite a hit on the head.
 Are you sure you’re all right?”